Our Blog

 Read More »

-Strolling for wild garlic.
+Strolling for Wild Garlic

 Spring has sprung and wild garlic, also known as ramsons (Allium ursinum) is now ready to forage.
 Wild garlic is delicious in many recipes, raw or cooked, with the young leaves giving a delicate garlic flavour before becoming stronger flavoured, once the flowers bloom.
 Wild garlic is milder in flavour than traditional garlic bulbs.
 The leaves, which are rich in vitamins and minerals aren’t just good for culinary use but can also have a role in medicines, with studies having shown they can be beneficial for heart health, lowering blood pressure, as well as helping to ease coughs and colds when mixed with honey.
 All parts of the wild garlic can be used for culinary use.
 Where to find wild garlic.
 As the days get longer and while trees are still bare, the sunshine has the opportunity to bathe the forest floor and encourage the plants on the ground to spread.
 Wild garlic starts to appear from late winter and grows most commonly in damp, woodland areas such as forest floors and shady countryside lanes or near streams and riverbanks.
 The young wild garlic leaves start to appear first, growing as clusters before the single flower stalk appears.
 This flower